raspberrypilearning/party-popper/en/step_4.md

 --- task ---

+**Test** your code:

+Your RGB LED should light and the sound should play each time that the switch is **opened**. **Run**your code and make sure that this happens.

+--- /task ---

+--- task ---

 Now that you know your code is working, you can go ahead and make the party popper switch!
 First, you need to gather your materials:

 - A pair of scissors
 - Corrugated card
 - Aluminium foil
 - A glue stick
+- Some sticky tape

 **Optional**: